zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer/load-balancer/load-balancer.md

     You'll use these names in the following steps, when you issue commands to download the files.-->

   4. Copy and save the file *name* of the PEM file for the first utility node.
-You can identify ii by looking at the first part of the names, where ``<cluster>`` is the first seven letters of the cluster name and `un0` and `un1` identify the nodes.
+You can identify it by looking at the first part of the names, where ``<cluster>`` is the first seven letters of the cluster name and `un0` identifies the node.
 For example, on a cluster named `mycluster`, the first utility node is:

     `node_myclust`**`un0`**`.sub12345678901.myclustevcn.oraclevcn.com.pem`